Baby Development Month By Month

 3. What types of cognitive development occur in a baby during the seventh month?

-During the seventh month, the baby starts to develop object permanence and can partially retrieve a hidden object.
+As per a 7-month-old baby’s development, they start to develop object permanence and can partially retrieve a hidden object.
 They also explore their surroundings through touch and mouth, and may attempt to reach for objects that are out of their reach (7).

 4. How does a baby’s eating and digestion change during the eighth month?